 Why A Big Data Strategy is Critical for AI

-To set some context, big data describes the volumes of data that your company generates, every single day.
+Big data describes the volumes of data that your company generates, every single day.
 Both structured and unstructured.
 Analysts at Gartner estimate that more than 80 percent of enterprise data is unstructured.
 Meaning, they can be text files from IT logs, emails from customer support, direct Twitter messages from customers, and employee complaints to your HR department.
 This type of diverse and scattered data sources is true of almost every enterprise.

 A big data strategy, on the other hand, is a glorified term for how you’ll collect, store, document, manage, and make the data accessible to the rest of the company.
 When companies don’t have a good data strategy, they spend enormous amounts of time just getting their data into a usable form when needed.
-And when you take AI into consideration, companies have to be more granular and aggressive in the way they collect data.

 A big data strategy involves planning around how you collect, store, document, manage, and make the data accessible to the rest of the company.